 City in September 2014… I participated in civil disobedience fighting Spectra’s pipeline in West Roxbury in June 2016… I answered the clergy call to go to Standing Rock in North Dakota in November 2016… I participated in the Women’s March on Washington, D.C. in January 2017, and more.

 I have a strong dedication to issues of social, economic, and racial justice.
 I have worked for small social justice non-profit organizations as both Program Director and Executive Director, engaged in program development and strategic planning.
-As for “official” UU social justice organizational involvement, I am currently a Board Member (Secretary) of the UU Animal Ministry.
+As for “official” UU social justice organizational involvement, I am a former Board Member (Secretary) of the UU Animal Ministry.
 I’m a former Board Director for UU Mass Action and for UU Ministry for Earth (Treasurer).
 As for non-UU organizational involvement, I currently serve on the editorial group for Religious Socialism.
 I’m also a former Executive Committee member (Secretary) for the Smedley D. Butler Brigade of Veterans for Peace.